bysubanji/Exploratory-Data-Analysis-of-churn-dataset/README.md

 <h2> :book: Abstract:</h2>

-* The objective was to anticipate bunches of comparable substance by matching text-based elements.
+* The objective was to anticipate the factors behind the customer churn from service of the telecom .

 * Exploratory Data Analysis is done on the dataset to get the insights from the information however the principal invalid qualities are taken care of.
-Likewise, some hypothesis testing was additionally performed from the experiences from EDA.
+Likewise, some data comparison and descriptive was additionally performed from the experiences from EDA.

-* After that description segment is our objective variable must be highlighted where NLP activities are performed on it and after that vectorized by utilizing TFIDF.
+* After that using the Data visualisation analyzed the relationship between different variables with respect to Target variable to obtain and understand various factors.

-* From that point forward, all that was left was to track down the clusters and fit our models by knowing various clusters, and further, the model is assessed utilizing the metrics.
+* From that point forward, all that was left was to plot the graphs and understand the hidden informations, and further, concluded with many recommendation and insights.